-In Kubernetes, the servers that host the application-level containers are called worker nodes, and the “command center” is the master node.
+In Kubernetes, the servers that host the application-level containers are called worker nodes, and the “command center” is the main node.

 The pods in the worker nodes represent the units of execution for Kubernetes.
 Each pod typically contains a single container instance (although for specific purposes it can wrap more than one container).
 Each pod gets assigned a unique IP address.

-Kubernetes places two components on the worker node: the kubelet, which is responsible for connecting with and communicating with the master node; and the kube-proxy, which manages networking services on each node.
+Kubernetes places two components on the worker node: the kubelet, which is responsible for connecting with and communicating with the main node; and the kube-proxy, which manages networking services on each node.

 The Kubernetes scheduler finds the best worker node for a new pod to run on.
 If there are several available worker nodes, the scheduler scores them and chooses the one that’s most ready.

 The Kubernetes configuration is stored in a key-value database called etcd.

 Here is an important point: the main node as shown in the illustration is a single point of failure.
 If the main node fails, it will be impossible to issue commands to the cluster and to manage it.
 Therefore, effort should be made into ensuring high availability for the main node.

 Finally, a command-line tool called kubectl accepts commands from an administrator.
 It communicates through an API.
 This enables many third-party and add-on vendors to create web-based GUI consoles as well.